Vermont diesel fuel tax applies to all clear diesel.

 Vermont diesel fuel tax does not apply to dyed diesel.
 Dyed diesel is colored red and has either a high or low sulfur content.

 - High Sulfur dyed diesel may be used only in unregistered equipment, stationary engines, tractors, etc. EPA regulations prohibit its use in motor vehicles.

-- Low Sulfur dyed diesel may be used in stationary engines, tractors, equipment and other vehicles that are not required to be registered.
-It may also be used in vehicles operated exclusively by state and local Governments.
+- Low Sulfur dyed diesel may be used in stationary engines, tractors, equipment, and other vehicles that are not required to be registered.
+It may also be used in vehicles operated exclusively by state and local governments.

 Diesel in Storage Tanks:

 If you have only one diesel storage tank and use the fuel in both taxable and nontaxable ways, you must buy taxed clear diesel.
 When you use tax-paid diesel fuel in nontaxable ways, you may apply for a tax refund by filing the Vermont Diesel Fuel Refund Application.
-Records must be maintained for 4 years indicating the number of gallons withdrawn from the tank and put into each vehicle or piece of equipment.
+Records must be maintained for four years indicating the number of gallons withdrawn from the tank and put into each vehicle or piece of equipment.

 Diesel Fuel Distributor License

 It is unlawful for any person to act as a distributor or dealer without being licensed as such.
 A dealer’s or distributor’s license applicant shall apply with the Commissioner.
 The application shall not be under oath but shall contain a declaration that it is made under the penalties of perjury.